Search by Keyword

 It’s not too often that American Beatles' fans were treated to something different in the way of a Beatles song than what was offered in their home country.
 There were occasions that the US received songs a couple months or more before Britain did, such as with “Long Tall Sally” and “I Call Your Name” on Capitol's "The Beatles' Second Album."
 But even more unique is the track “Thank You Girl.”
 American audiences had the privilege of hearing something quite different than what their British fans heard.
 This difference is focused on the harmonica parts played by John Lennon on the song.

 When US audiences first heard the version of the song as featured on “Past Masters, Volume One” (or possibly on a British import), it was easy to spot a noticeable difference.
 To American ears, it sounded drab and missing a couple vital ingredients.
-Because of this, purists will usually prefer to hear the song on their vinyl copy of “The Beatles’ Second Album,” which was later made available on “The Capitol Albums, Vol. 1” CD box set, or the remastered stereo version of "Past Masters."
+Because of this, purists will usually prefer to hear the song on their original vinyl copy of “The Beatles’ Second Album,” which was later made available on “The Capitol Albums, Vol. 1” box set, or the remastered stereo version featured on "Past Masters."
 We will examine in detail how these differences came about below under the subheading “Recording History.”

 Songwriting History